 M.S. in Sport Coaching Education

-The Master of Science in Sport Coaching Education is designed to help professionals develop an advanced understanding of training and leadership techniques, human mental and physical development, sport skills, and the latest technological advancements in athletic performance.
-The curriculum has been designed and developed to enable students to acquire and demonstrate a set of coaching skills through a combination or required courses, research and experiential components.
+The Master of Science in Sport Coaching Education is designed around the National Standards for Sport Coaches' to help professionals develop an advanced understanding of training and leadership techniques, human mental and physical development, sport skills, and the latest technological advancements in athletic performance.
+The curriculum has been designed and developed to enable students to acquire and demonstrate a set of coaching skills through a combination of required courses, research and experiential components.

 The master’s degree program is available fully online.